-Title: Installing internal insulation to walls in the workplace Additional inform Additional information about this unit Assessment Guida nnce This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
-Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
+Title: Installing internal insulation to walls in the workplace Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of Assessment Methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are eas 5.2 Building and Construction Availability for use 2 Shared unit Unit guided learni ng hours 100 Assessment 10
+Sector Subject Are eas 5.2 Building and Construction Availability for use е Shared unit Unit guided learni ing hours 100 Assessment 10

-Title: Installing insulation to framed sections of buildings in the workplace Unit Number: D/618/5672 Unit Number: D/618/5672 Learning outcomes The learner will be able to: 1 Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when installing insulation to framed sections of buildings.
-Assessment criteria The learner can: 1.1 Interpret and extract relevant information from: Comply with information and/or instructions derived from risk assessments and method statements.
-Describe why the organisational procedures have been developed and how they are implemented.
-Explain the importance of organisational procedures to solve problems and why it is important to follow them.
-Describe different types of information, their source accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments design standards manufacturers' information data sheets official guidance current legislation and regulations governing buildings
+Title: Installing insul ation to framed sections of buildings in the workplace

+Unit Number: D/618/5672

+Learning outcomes The learner will be able to: 1 Interpret the given design information relating to the work and resources to confirm its accuracy, Interpret and extract relevant information from: • drawings • specifications

-Title: Installing insula ation to framed sections of buildings in the workplace Learning outcomes Asses sment criteria The learner will be able to: The lea arner can: Learning outcome The learner will be a 2 Know how to ble to: comply with lly responsible s to meet ation official n installing ramed Asses sment criteria Installing insulation to framed sections of buildings and describe how and when they are used in relation to: • water • CO2 • foam • powder
+to the building and condition installing insul framed section buildings. when ation to schedules method statements risk assessments manufacturers' information data sheets

+1.2 Comply with information and/or instructions derived from risk assessments and method statements.

+1.3 Describe why the organisational procedures have been developed and how they are implemented.

+1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them.

+Describe different types of information, their source accuracy, completeness and how they are interpreted in relation to:

+• drawings

+• specifications

+• schedules

+method statements

+risk assessmentsdesign

+• standards

+manufacturers' information

+• data sheets

+official guidance

+current legislation and regulations governing buildings

+Title: Installing insula ation to framed sections of buildings in the workplace

+Learning outcomes Assess ment criteria

+The learner will be ab le to: The lea rner can:

+omply with ly responsible to meet tion official installing amed

+describe how and when they are used in relation to:

+• water

+• CO2

+• foam

+• powder

-Title: Installing insul ation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with curelevant legisla standards and cuidance to care work and main healthy work p irrent, tion, official rry out your tain safe and 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to framed sections of buildings in relation to the following: • methods of work • safe use of health and safety control equipment • safe use of access equipment and harness systems • safe use, storage and handling of materials, tools and equipment • specific risks to health including mental health • specific risks associated with ventilation and combustion appliances 2.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing insulation to framed sections of buildings in relation to: • collective protective measures • personal protective equipment (RPE) • respiratory protective equipment (RPE) • local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries. • emergencies relating to occupational activities • identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • methods of work • manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)
+Title: stalling insulation to o framed sections of buildings in the workplace Learning outcomes Asses sment criteria The learner will be able to: The led arner can: The learner will be able to a Comply with current relevant legislation standards and offiguidance to carry work and maintain healthy work practice. ent, 3.1 on, icial out your n safe and Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to framed sections of buildings in relation to the following: • methods of work • safe use of health and safety control equipment • safe use of access equipment and harness systems • safe use, storage and handling of materials, tools and equipment • specific risks to health including mental health • specific risks associated with ventilation and combustion appliances Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing insulation to framed sections of buildings in relation to: • collective protective measures • personal protective equipment (PPE) • respiratory protective equipment (RPE) • local exhaust ventilation (LEV) Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries. • emergencies relating to occupational activities • identification of and reporting of asbestos containing materials Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • personal assessment • methods of work • manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)